offthepier/bike_mobile/app/README.md

 7. VS Code -> run your backend

+8. From VSCode open lib/main.dart -> Press run (play button) on top right\
-8. Android Studio -> run the project
+   Alternatively - Android Studio -> run the project

 * SAVE CHANGES: save only the fully working feature that is completed

+When working on any new feature or fix, create new branch first\
+`git checkout -b <name of fix or feature work>`

+Try to commit as soon as you have something working like button created, API integrate, library added, etc. This will help track of changes better for reviewers.

+`git add .` or `git add <filename>`\
+`git commit -m="<changes you made>"`\
+`git push` - you might need to push upstream first if working on new branch

+or

 Android Studio -> Git -> commit    commit ... commit
 Android Studio -> Git -> push      commit ... commit

-* SUBSEQUENT USE: it is a good habit to pull any changes to the repo made by other users, before starting to work on a new feature:
+* SUBSEQUENT USE: it is a good habit to pull any changes to the repo made by other users, before starting to work on a new feature on new branch:

 Android Studio -> Git -> Pull...